muratk3n/thirdwave/en/tweets/2020/week26c.md

 "@zachdcarter

-Unpopular Opinion: Batman Forever is a much better movie than The Dark Knight or The Dark Knight Rises.
-Batman Begins ...
+Unpopular Opinion: *Batman Forever* is a much better movie than *The Dark Knight* or *The Dark Knight Rises* ...

-Batman Forever is fun and good.
-Christopher Nolan nailed Batman Begins but ran out of things to say and delivered The Dark Knight, which pretends to be a fancy intellectual film but is really vague fascism with cartoon characters.
-The Dark Knight Rises is just a bad movie"
+*Batman Forever* is fun and good.
+Christopher Nolan nailed *Batman Begins* but ran out of things to say and delivered *The Dark Knight*, which pretends to be a fancy intellectual film but is really vague fascism with cartoon characters. *The Dark Knight Rises* is just a bad movie"

 ---